equinor/equinor-trading-plotly-dash-template/README.md

 1. Run `poetry config virtualenvs.in-project true`
 1. Run `poetry install` in both the top level folder and in the `deploy` folder
 2. Navigate to the `deploy` folder
-3. Set the Github token and owner values as described [here](https://www.pulumi.com/registry/packages/github/installation-configuration/)
+3. Set the Github token and owner values as described [here](https://www.pulumi.com/registry/packages/github/installation-configuration/).
+Select the `workflow` scope.
 4. Set a unique key vault name:
     ```
     pulumi config set key-vault-name PROJECT_NAME